 Three cities serve as central hubs of South Africa.
 Bloemfontein is the judicial center.
 Cape Town serves as the legislative capital while the executive capital is in Pretoria.
 The center of commerce is the sprawling urban area of Johannesburg.
 The industrial center is located in Durban, a port city near the Indian Ocean.
 Other cultural, industrial and commercial centers are located in Port Elizabeth and East London in the Eastern Cape, which are also located close to the Indian Ocean.

-Two years ago, the Flight Center Business Travel (FCBT) released statistics showing that several cities in South Africa were included in the top 10 corporate business destinations.
-On top spot is Johannesburg.
-Also, in the list are Cape Town, Durban and Port Elizabeth.
-The report also named some emerging business hubs in different South Africa provinces such as Polokwane, Hoedspruit, Mbombela (Nelspruit) and Umtata (Mthatha).
+It is estimated that several cities in South Africa are included in the top 10 corporate business destinations in the African continent.
+At the top spot is Johannesburg.
+Also in the list are Cape Town, Durban and Port Elizabeth.
+The report also named some emerging business hubs in different South African provinces such as Polokwane, Mbombela (Nelspruit) and Umtata (Mthatha).

 The popularity of South Africa as a business destination continues.
 In October 2018, the London-based Global Sourcing Association named South Africa as the 2018 Global Destination of the Year.
-This is the fifth time that South Africa has won the award, according to Dr. Rob Davies, the South African Minister of Trade and Industry.
-He said that it proves that South Africa is recognized by the world for its offerings and value added propositions for global businesses.
-These offerings include government support for the outsourcing industry, scalable and talented workforce and global best practices.
+This proves that South Africa is recognized by the world for its offerings and value-added propositions for global businesses.
+These offerings include government support for the outsourcing industry, a scalable and talented workforce, and global best practices.

 In receiving the international award for the fifth time, South Africa beat tough competition from Northern Ireland, Mauritius and Ukraine.